Sony A7 II vs Nikon D3300

 Body comparison: Sony A7 II vs Nikon D3300

 The physical size and weight of the Sony A7 II and the Nikon D3300 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7 II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II and the Nikon D3300 are of equal size.
 However, the D3300 is markedly lighter (28 percent) than the A7 II.
 It is worth mentioning in this context that the A7 II is splash and dust resistant, while the D3300 does not feature any corresponding weather-sealing.